Stocks surge, safe-havens fall as confidence grows in China's virus efforts

 NEW YORK (Reuters) - The dollar strengthened and global equity markets surged on Tuesday, with Wall Street’s Nasdaq index hitting a record high, as investors took heart from China’s efforts to minimize the economic impact from the coronavirus epidemic.

-The price of gold and government debt, traditional safe-havens, slid as investors gained confidence that China will do whatever it can to alleviate the economic toll from an outbreak that has killed more than 420 people and infected more than 20,000.
+The price of gold and government debt, traditional safe havens, slid as investors gained confidence that China will do whatever it can to alleviate the economic toll from an outbreak that has killed more than 420 people and infected more than 20,000.

-The People’s Bank of China (PBOC) pumped hundreds of billions of dollars into the financial system this week and policymakers are readying further measures to support the economy, policy sources told Reuters.
+The People’s Bank of China pumped hundreds of billions of dollars into the financial system this week, and policymakers are readying further measures to support the economy, policy sources told Reuters.
 China’s central bank said the measures it has taken this week showed its determination to stabilize financial market expectations and restore market confidence.

 Chinese stocks overnight reversed some of Monday’s plunge while European equities posted their best single-day gain since Oct.
 11, when a breakthrough was reached on Brexit talks.
 Copper prices jumped after China moved to protect its economy.

-MSCI’s gauge of global equity performance .MIWD00000PUS rose 1.61%, its biggest one-day gain since January 2019, boosted by a rally on Wall Street lifted the index, which is 55% weighted to U.S. stocks.
+MSCI’s gauge of global equity performance .MIWD00000PUS rose 1.48%, its biggest one-day gain since Oct.
+8 as a rally on Wall Street lifted the index, which is 55% weighted to U.S. stocks.

 Chinese stocks rebounded in choppy trade a day after anxiety over the coronavirus erased $400 billion in value from Shanghai’s benchmark index when the market reopened following an extended Lunar New Year holiday.